 The good news: yes, you are on time.
 Now is the perfect moment to calmly build up an IPL schedule, so that by early summer you'll notice your leg hair growing back slower and less coarse.
-Instead of last-minute stress and hurried shaves, you opt for a gradual, comfortable approach that suits your rhythm.
+Instead of last-minute stress and hasty shaves, you opt for a gradual, comfortable approach that suits your rhythm.

 Important to know: